godotengine/godot-website/collections/_article/contribution-policy-2026.md

 Shortly we will also amend our contributing policy to align with the values described above.
 Our amended policy will include that:
 - **No autonomous AI agent use or vibe coding**
-    - This already leads to an auto-ban from our Github repository and will continue to do so.
+    - This already leads to an auto-ban from our GitHub repository and will continue to do so.
 - **No use of AI to generate substantial pieces of code**
     - We require all code to be human authored.
 AI assistance should be limited to menial things (like code completion, regex, or find and replace).
     - If you do use AI in some capacity to author code, you must disclose it in the PR discussion.
-- **No AI generated text in human-to-human communication**
+- **No AI-generated text in human-to-human communication**
     - When our maintainers volunteer their time to review your issue, PR, or proposal, they do not want to talk to a machine.
-This is a basic principle of respect
+This is a basic principle of respect.
     - Machine translations are still acceptable as long as the original content was written by a human.
 - **All PRs must be reviewed and approved by a human before merging**
     - This is the case already, but we will make it more explicit in our policy.